FaMiFisH/Algorithms/graphs/README.md

 `Pros`:
 - Efficient to find nodes to move to from a given node.
 - Saves space O(|V|+|E|), in worst case its O(n^2)
-- Adding a vertex is easy
+- Adding a vertex is easy.
 `Cons`:
 - It is inefficient to search for edges